catenax-ng/eclipse-tractusx.github.io/docs-kits/kits/behaviour-twin-kit/adoption-view/architecture.md

 ## USE CASE TYPES

 Depending on how roles coincide and where skills are executed, the use case architecture, graph assets and skills must be adapted.
-Detailed information about how to write dedicated skills can be found in the [Agents KIT](../../knowledge-agents/adoption-view/intro).
+Detailed information about how to write dedicated skills can be found in the [Agents KIT's Operation View](knowledge-agents/operation-view/agent_edc).

 ### COMBINATION OF ROLES